opensearch-project/project-website/_posts/2022-08-23-New-series-From-the-editor's-desk.md

 ---
 layout: post
-title:  "From the editor's desk: OpenSearch and Inclusion"
+title:  "From the editor's desk: OpenSearch and inclusion"
 authors:
   - nbower
 date: 2022-08-31